Germany in the Eurovision Song Contest 1979: Before Eurovision

-Twelve songs made it to the national final, which was broadcast by Bayerischer Rundfunk to ARD broadcasters across West Germany.
+Twelve songs made it to the national final, which was broadcast by Bayerischer Rundfunk (BR) to ARD broadcasters across West Germany.
 The winner was decided by a sampling of 500 random West Germans who were meant to symbolize a fair representation of the country's population.

 The winning entry was "Dschinghis Khan," performed by Dschinghis Khan and composed by Ralph Siegel with lyrics by Bernd Meinunger.